smian0/mcp-agile-flow/README-FastMCP.md

 # MCP Agile Flow: FastMCP Implementation

-This project has been migrated to use the official MCP SDK's FastMCP implementation, providing a cleaner, more maintainable codebase with simplified tool registration.
+This project has been migrated to use the official MCP SDK's FastMCP implementation, providing a modern, resource-based API with RESTful principles.

 ## Overview

-The MCP Agile Flow project now offers two server implementations:
+The MCP Agile Flow project now uses a resource-based approach with FastMCP from the official MCP SDK, focusing on:

-1. **Legacy Server** (`mcp_agile_flow.server`) - The original implementation with manual protocol handling
+- **RESTful API Design** - Clean, intuitive resource URIs for data access
-2. **FastMCP Server** (`mcp_agile_flow.fastmcp_server`) - A modern implementation using FastMCP from the official MCP SDK
+- **Resource-First Architecture** - Optimized for data retrieval and state representation

-## Benefits of the FastMCP Implementation
+- **Action-Oriented Tools** - Tools used only for operations that modify state

-- **Simplified Tool Registration** - Tools are registered using decorators instead of complex handler functions
+## Benefits of the Resource-Based Implementation

-- **Reduced Boilerplate** - Eliminates repetitive code blocks for handling tool calls
+- **Intuitive API Structure** - Resources organized in a RESTful hierarchy
-- **Improved Type Safety** - Better type annotations for parameters and return values
+- **Simplified Integration** - Direct mapping to resource URIs
-- **Standardized Error Handling** - Consistent error handling across all tools
+- **Improved Caching** - Resources can be cached by clients
-- **Easier Maintenance** - Code is more modular and easier to understand
+- **Reduced Complexity** - Separation of query operations from action operations
-- **Integration with MCP SDK** - Uses the officially supported FastMCP implementation
+- **Better Performance** - Optimized for data access patterns

 ## Using the FastMCP Server